DopeyPandazz/ArcEngine/README.md

 # ArcEngine
-2D game engine written in C# using DirectX 9 (SlimDX)
+2D game engine written in C# using DirectX 9 (SlimDX) SlimDX SDK is required to run the program
 # Todo
 - [x] Add SolidOject(Single Frame CharObj, or TileObj with physics) (26/07)
 - [x] Fix Follow Camera - Y axis (26/07)